 Required: One year of biology and one year of chemistry for all majors; four years of math, including trigonometry or pre-calculus; one year of physics for exercise and movement science majors.

 Recommended: Additional science course beyond chemistry and biology in the senior year of high school for all majors.
-One year of physics is recommended for athletic training, radiation therapy and nuclear medicine technology majors.
+One year of physics is recommended for medical radiation sciences and athletic training majors.

 How to Apply

 - Apply online using the Common Application and add UVM to your 'My Colleges List'

 - Contact each college/university attended directly to request an official transcript be sent to UVM (Registrar's may submit official transcripts electronically at firstname.lastname@example.org)

 - Request an official final high school transcript be sent to UVM